Plymouth–Canton Educational Park: Park Singers

 Park Singers is an entry level, SSA choral group into which soprano and alto voices are placed by default.
 This group has the opportunity to participate in MSVMA activities.

-Parksmen
+Bravo!

-Parksmen is an entry-level TB choral group into which tenor and bass voices are placed by default.
+Bravo! is an entry-level TB choral group into which tenor and bass voices are placed by default.
 This group has the opportunity to participate in MSVMA activities.

 Allegro!

 Allegro! is an intermediate SSA choral group that aims to teach intermediate level sight reading and choral techniques to its members.
 This group has the opportunity to participate in MSVMA activities.

 Dulcissima

 Dulcissima is an intermediate-advanced SSAA choral group that aims to teach intermediate-advanced level sight reading and choral techniques to its members.
 This group has the opportunity to participate in MSVMA activities.

 Encore!

 Encore! is an advanced SATB choral group singing jazz, Broadway, and popular music.
 This group has the opportunity to participate in MSVMA activities.